 Building and tenant improvements depreciation and in-place lease intangibles amortization expense are recognized in expenses from real estate owned operations in the Company's consolidated statements of comprehensive (loss) income.
-Abovemarket lease intangibles amortization and below-market lease intangibles accretion are recognized in revenue from real estate owned operations in the Company's consolidated statements of comprehensive (loss) income.
+Above-market lease intangibles amortization and below-market lease intangibles accretion are recognized in revenue from real estate owned operations in the Company's consolidated statements of comprehensive (loss) income.

 REO is initially measured at fair value and is thereafter subject to an impairment assessment on a quarterly basis.
 Subsequent to an REO acquisition, events or circumstances may occur that may result in a material and sustained decrease in the cash flows generated from the property.
 REO is evaluated for recoverability when impairment indicators are identified.
 Upon the identification of an impairment indicator, an REO asset is further considered for impairment when the sum of estimated future undiscounted cash flows to be generated by the REO asset over the estimated remaining holding period is less than the carrying value of such REO asset.
-An impairment charge is recorded when the carrying value of the REO exceeds the fair value.
+An impairment targe is recorded when the carrying value of the REO exceeds the fair value.
 When determining the fair value of an REO asset, the Company makes certain assumptions including, but not limited to, projected operating cash flows, comparable selling prices and projected cash flows from the eventual disposition of the REO asset.
-Any impairment losses and gains or losses on sale are included in the Company's consolidated statements of comprehensive (loss) income.
-Revenue and expenses from REO operations are included in the consolidated statements of comprehensive (loss) income within Revenue from real estate owned operations and Expenses from real estate owned operations, as applicable.
+Any impairment losses and gains or losses on sale are included in the Company's consolidated statements of comprehensive (loss) income within Revenue from real estate owned operations and expenses from real estate owned operations, as applicable.
 The Company did not record any impairments of real estate for the years ended December 31, 2024, and 2023.